-Firstly, with PEOs, you have to handle insurance by yourself.
+Firstly, when working out how to choose a PEO, consider that you will have to handle insurance by yourself.
 On the other hand, an EOR will hold the insurance while also dealing with the compliance demands and fees of coverage, such as healthcare and worker’s compensation.

 Secondly, an EOR is more flexible when it comes to multi-state operations as compared to a PEO.
 Of course, different states and of course countries have varying employment laws and regulations on whom you can employ, where they must live, how many people you’ll use, your business registration status, the nature of the contract, i.e., hours worked, remuneration, deductions, and more.

 So, since an EOR usually has legal entities in each place they operate in, it can hire and employ workers in as many states as it is registered, irrespective of whether the client company is registered in all those states.

 Effectively, an EOR takes on total liability regarding HR functions.
 Meanwhile, to use a PEO, you should be registered in the states where you intend to have that organization hire workers from, or do the necessary paperwork to do so from your base of operations.

 Thirdly, PEO services are more dedicated to co-employing full-time/permanent workers.
 In contrast, an EOR often provides various options, allowing you to have full-time, part-time, seasonal, freelance, and other types of workers on board.